CommonAccord/Cmacc-Org/Doc/S/ContractDrafting.md

 _Authorized_Representative=< a  href="Def.Authorized_Representative.sec">Authorized Representative<a>

 Each defined term will appear as a link to the definition, wherever it is in the agreement.
 Parameterizing is a help for the reader, who can click to go to the definition.
-It can also be a help for the drafter because an "defined term" that isn't defined (it happens) will stand out because there won't be a matching parameter.
+It can also be a help for the drafter because a "defined term" that isn't defined (yes, it happens) will stand out because there won't be a matching parameter.

 Collaboration: